Monday, November 23, 2009

 A veteran Chinese intelligence officer who defected to the United

-says that his country's civilian spy service spends most of its time
+States says that his country's civilian spy service spends most of its time

 trying to steal secrets overseas but also works to bolster Beijing's Communist